 - communication and reporting

 Each strategic priority and its activities are interlinked and reinforce each other.

-Following the setting up of the European Labour Authority in 2019 (ELA), the Platform will be integrated into ELA as a permanent working group.
+Following the setting up of the European Labour Authority in 2019 (ELA), the Platform was integrated into ELA as a permanent working group.

 Cooperation and joint action

 Platform members and observers are part of a unique EU-wide network where they can benefit from cooperation and joint actions.
 These include joint inspections and campaigns, which are tailored to meet local needs.

 Capacity-building activities, which include staff exchanges and joint activities, mutual assistance projects, and dialogues for peer learning and cross-border actions, promote self-reflection, practical support from peers and can help bring about new policy approaches.

 The Platform focuses on learning from successful approaches, tried and tested in other European countries.

 Mutual learning activities through workshops and seminars help members and observers exchange information and improve how they prevent and tackle undeclared work.